Destination Weddings Can Cost Less—Here's Why

 2. You Can Take Advantage of All Those Points

-To reduce costs, 27 percent of couples planning destination nuptials use reward points to pay for a portion of costs, from airfare to hotel and restaurant perks.
-So definitely sign up for a credit card with a great rewards program (and obviously be good about paying it off on time) to start racking up points as you pay for wedding expenses.
+To reduce costs, over a quarter of all couples planning destination nuptials use reward points to pay for a portion of costs.
+This includes airfare to hotel and restaurant perks.
+Not quite what you were expecting, is it?
+This means a destination wedding could end up being a more cost-effective option for your nuptials in the longer term as you acquire more points across categories.
+So sign up for a credit card with a great rewards program (and obviously be good about paying it off on time) to start racking up points as you pay for wedding expenses.

 3. You Can Tack on a Honeymoon for Less